sck916/sck916/README.md

 ### 👋 Hi there!
-I'm a Full Stack Web Developer with a background in communications.
+I am a Web Developer with a background in communications.
 Feel free to look around and [reach out](mailto:mrkavuu@gmail.com) with any questions.
 <br/>